In the Making of Python Fitter and Faster

 Interpreted languages like Java,Node.js and Python work on intermediate bytecode.

 The VM executes this bytecode and with the help of an efficient runtime profiler, hot spots in the code are identified.
-These hotspots are sent to JIT(Just-In-Time) compiler to be compiled to machine code.
+These hotspots are then sent to JIT(Just-In-Time) compiler to be compiled to machine code.

 For example, the Java Virtual Machine (JVM) leverages the LLVM framework to convert these hotspot bytecodes into machine code, allowing the runtime to switch to native instructions for faster execution.

 Another method, called AOT(Ahead-Of-Time) Compilation, can also be used to complement JIT compilation.
 In AOT, parts of the code are optimized and compiled even before the program is run.
-However, since there is no runtime profiling data available, AOT relies on static code analysis and heuristic techniques to predict potential hotspots.
+Since there is no runtime profiling data available, AOT relies on static code analysis and heuristic techniques to predict potential hotspots.

 Python, on the other hand, adopts a distinct and somewhat novel approach called “copy-and-patch.”